THE BEST CARBON DISC WHEELSET

 I rode the EC90 SLs with 25mm Zipp Tangente road tubeless tires that together handled well through all the cornering and maneuvering I threw at it.
 Continental Grand Prix 5000 TL tires wouldn’t fit on these rims, a problem I’ve had putting those tires on other wheelsets as well.

-While there are a lot of enthusiasts abut using 28mm tires on road wheels these days to get better comfort and handling, I’d recommend against that with these wheels if speed is a priority for you.
-Even the narrowest 28mm tire I tested measure only slightly narrower than the 28mm EC90 SL rims when mounted and most are wider.
+While there are a lot of enthusiasts using 28mm tires on road wheels these days to get better comfort and handling, I’d recommend against that with these wheels if speed is a priority for you.
+Even the narrowest 28mm tire I tested measured only slightly narrower than the 28mm EC90 SL rims when mounted and most are wider.

 This will put a big dent into the wheelset’s aero performance that is at best on par with the average hoops in this review of mid-depth wheels.
 And as mentioned earlier, the handling with 25C tires inflated properly is very good.